 - Computerized tomography dose reduction

 - Statistical methodology research

 Significance to patient care

-Through collaboration with Mayo Clinic's Department of Radiology, Dr. Carter is helping test novel imaging approaches that produce high-quality images while minimizing risks such as radiation exposure.
-In addition, Dr. Carter works with interventional radiologists in testing whether image-guided therapies are safe and effective for the treatment of patients.
+Through collaboration with Mayo Clinic's Department of Radiology, Dr. Carter is helping to test novel approaches to produce high-quality images while minimizing risks such as radiation exposure.
+In addition, Dr. Carter works with interventional radiologists to test whether image-guided therapies are safe and effective for the treatment of patients.

 Dr. Carter leads the Digital Innovation Laboratory at Mayo Clinic's campus in Jacksonville, Florida.
 This dry lab is a machine learning shared resource that engages in activities ranging from using electrocardiogram for the detection of cardiovascular diseases to performing work-design and unsupervised-image segmentation for high-resolution digital representations of tissue samples.
 The goal of Dr. Carter's lab is to help accelerate discovery and improve care by providing new tools to aid front-line health care providers.